Al-Yassin 105

 The Al-Yassin 105 (الياسين 105) is a rocket-propelled grenade developed by Hamas.
 It was first deployed in 2023.
 It was named after the spiritual leader of Hamas, Ahmed Yassin.

 The shell is primarily used by the Izz al-Din al-Qassam Brigades, and was used for the first time in the Gaza war.

 History

-Unveiled on October 29, 2023, the Yassin 105 was reportedly developed by Hamas engineers from the Research and Industry Unit.
+Unveiled on October 29, 2023, the Yassin 105 was reportedly developed by Hamas engineers from the Research and Industry Unit with Hamas commander Izz al-Din al-Haddad overseeing its development.
 It was first used against Israeli armor and Merkava tanks during the Israeli invasion of the Gaza Strip.

 In June, 2024, it was used to target an Israeli armored vehicle.
 The vehicle was destroyed and 8 Israeli soldiers were killed.